blimpio/zeppelin/README.md

     bower install zeppelin

-*Be sure to put the Zeppelin library after the Backbon library.*
+*Be sure to put the Zeppelin library after the Backbone library.*

 Building
 --------